juzybits/polymedia-commando/README.md

 Available Commands:
   - bulksender: Send Coin<T> to a list of addresses
   - empty-wallet: Send all objects in your wallet to a random address (except Coin<SUI>)
+  - faucet: Get SUI from the faucet on localnet/devnet/testnet
   - find-coin-balances: Find how much Coin<T> is owned by each address
   - find-coin-holders: Find Coin<T> holders using the Suiscan API
   - find-last-txn: Find the last transaction for each Sui address
   - find-nft-holders: Find NFT holders for a set of collections via Indexer.xyz
   - find-nfts: Find all NFTs and their owners for a set of collections via Indexer.xyz
   - get-balance: Get the total Coin<T> balance owned by one or more addresses.
-  - request-sui-from-faucet: Get SUI from the faucet on localnet/devnet/testnet
   - send-coin-amount: Send an amount of Coin<T> to a recipient (handles coin merging and splitting)
   - test-rpc-endpoints: Test the latency of various Sui RPC endpoints ...